vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 An MBO switches between these states as it is sent to a callee, received, and sent back to the caller.

-An MBO starts off in the `owned_by_caller` state.
+A caller process creates an MBO using `zx_mbo_create()`, which returns a CallersRef for the MBO.
+The MBO starts off in the `owned_by_caller` state.

-To send a request, the caller process writes the request message into the MBO using `zx_mbo_write()` and then sends the MBO on a channel using `zx_channel_send()`.
+To send a request, the caller process writes the request message into the MBO by calling `zx_mbo_write()`, passing the CallersRef handle, and then sends the MBO on a channel by calling `zx_channel_send()`.
 This enqueues the MBO onto the channel's associated MsgQueue and switches the MBO's state to `enqueued_as_request`.
-In that state, MBO's handle can no longer be used to read or write the MBO, so the caller cannot modify the message after it has been sent.
+In that state, the CallersRef handle can no longer be used to read or write the MBO, so the caller cannot modify the message after it has been sent.

 The callee process can read the MBO from its MsgQueue using `zx_msgqueue_wait()`, supplying a CalleesRef object.
 This removes the